BenHey/BenHey.github.io/_pages/about.md

 My work is motivated by applications for recommender systems and marketplace design.

-I am currently based in Montreal but I am usually in Paris.
+I am currently based in Montreal, but I am usually in Paris.

 <p><a href="https://scholar.google.com/citations?user=ok5uldEAAAAJ&hl=en&oi=ao">My publications on Google Scholar</a></p>